 The following steps reflect the general process that your student will go through:

-6. Home on the Hilltop – Once your students returns home, Study Abroad offers programming to help them reconnect to campus and integrate their experiences for life beyond the hilltop.
+- Home on the Hilltop – Once your student returns home, Study Abroad offers programming to help them reconnect to campus and integrate their experiences for life beyond the hilltop.

-Your support and involvement in their journey are vital, and one of the best things you can do for your student is to empower them to be responsible for their study away experience by managing as much of the deadlines and processes as possible by themselves.
+Your support and involvement in their journey are vital, and one of the best things you can do for your student is to empower them to be responsible for their study-away experience by managing as many of the deadlines and processes as possible by themselves.
 This is a time for tremendous personal growth, and we are looking forward to working together with your student on their study abroad plans.

 First and foremost, studying abroad is a rigorous academic endeavor and is not a break.
 Students should be prepared to work hard.
 In many respects, studying abroad can be more challenging academically because of different academic cultures.
 In many countries, students are expected to be more responsible and self-driven and able to work independently without as many checks and balances as they may be accustomed to at St. Edward’s.
 For example, in many countries, students should expect to have only a few tests during the semester and upwards of 70% of their final grade based on their final exam or project.